clj-commons/byte-streams/README.md

  #<HeapByteBuffer java.nio.HeapByteBuffer[pos=0 lim=128 cap=128]>)
 ```

 Notice that we describe a sequence of a type as `(seq-of type)`, and that we've passed a map to `convert` describing the size of the `ByteBuffers` we want to create.
-The two options that are currently supported are `:chunk-size`, which is relevant whenever we're converting a stream into a sequence of discrete chunks, and `:encoding`, which is relevant whenever we're encoding or decoding a string.
+Available options include:

+* `:chunk-size` - the size in bytes of each chunk when converting a stream into a lazy seq of discrete chunks, defaults to `4096`
+* `:direct?` - whether any `ByteBuffers` which are created should be [direct](http://stackoverflow.com/a/5671880/228387), default to `false`
+* `:encoding` - the character set for any strings we're encoding or decoding, defaults to `:utf-8`

 ### custom conversions